 OCS Fact Sheet

-- Provide employment and entrepreneurial opportunities through industrial, business, physical or commercial development
+- Provide employment and entrepreneurial opportunities

 - Provide financial and technical resources to state, local, public and private agencies for economic development and related social service support activities

 The Office of Community Services (OCS) administers 6 social service and community development programs.
 In 2015, this totaled more than $5.6 billion in funding.

 The Assets for Independence (AFI) program is demonstrating and testing the effectiveness of matched savings accounts (Individual Development Accounts IDAs) as a tool for enabling low-income individuals and families to become economically self-sufficient.

 Community Economic Development (CED) discretionary grants are awarded to nonprofit community development corporations in disinvested communities for purposes of creating new jobs for low-income individuals, including Temporary Assistance for Needy Families (TANF) recipients.
 As part of the CED program, the Healthy Food Financing Initiative aims to eliminate food deserts in urban and rural areas in the United States with limited access to affordable and nutritious food.

 The Community Services Block Grant (CSBG) supports services designed to ameliorate the causes and conditions of poverty by assisting low-income individuals, families and communities with services based on local needs, including employment, education, and adequate housing.

 Low Income Home Energy Assistance Program

 The Low Income Home Energy Assistance Program (LIHEAP) provides funds to States, Tribes and Territories to assist low-income households in meeting their home energy costs.

 The Rural Community Development (RCD) Discretionary Grant Program provides discretionary grants which assist low-income communities in developing affordable, safe water and wastewater treatment facilities.